agata-sm/CRISPR-pooled-RSL/README.md

 nextflow run $pipelineDir/crispr-pooled-rsl.nf -entry RSL
 ```

-The pipeline can be run on Rackham (recommended) or locally.
+The pipeline can be run on HPC, currently Dardel at PDC (recommended) or locally.

 ### using SLURM queue on Dardel